La Casa Padronale del Poggiolo...

 The current living quarters of La Casa Padronale are on the ground floor a few steps above the Courtyard and past the dining Loggia.
 There, the principal entrance door leads directly into a large high-ceiling Living Room with 2 single-beds/sofas.
 Through an archway leads to a similarly large & high ceiling Dining Room, and then, a complete Kitchen.
 A low door leads back out to the dining Loggia.
 Below the Kitchen and past the huge wine-making barrels is a bathroom & laundry.

 La Casa Padronale is decorated in an eclectic mix of period antiques, flea-market finds and the new, whether in the furniture, furnishings or artwork.
-The house was created to be a sophisticated yet intimate & charming retreat.
+The house was created to be a sophisticated yet charming & entertaining retreat.

-Above the Courtyard and surrounding La Casa Padronale is a 2,000 square meter garden of grassy terraces planted with fruit & olive tress.
+Above the Courtyard and surrounding La Casa Padronale is 2,000 square meter garden of grassy terraces planted with fruit & olive tress.
 There is even a fish pond!
+There are plenty of chaises, chairs, rugs and cushion to sunbathe or nap under a shade tree.

-Codiponte has 300 year-round residents and has two convenience stores for basic food & cleaning items, a bar & tabaccheria...
-The Social Center of the village... a green-grocer, an excellent butcher and other shops selling clothing & household goods.
-Casola in Lunigiana, the main town above Codiponte, has a post-office, a bank and other shops while, Gragnola, the town below, has a grocery-store, other shops and the train station for service to Aulla, La Spezia (for the Cinque Terre) and Lucca.
+Codiponte is the home to 150 year-round residents.
+The population swells in the summer months to over 300.
+The village supports two convenience stores for basic food & cleaning items, a bar...
+The Social Center of the community... a green-grocer, an excellent butcher shop, "Macelleria da Massimo", and a few other shops for household & clothing items.
+Casola in Lunigiana, the next town above Codiponte, has a post-office, bank, the Carabinieri & similar food & retail shops.
+Gragnola, the next town below, has a grocery-store, bank, an assortment of shops like the other two towns and the train station for service to Aulla & Lucca.
+The nearest hospital is in Fivizzano, a 25 min. drive away.

 Casola in Lunigiana and its sister town of Codiponte are situated in the valley of the Aulella River as it descends to Aulla to join the Magra River before the waters flow into the Mediterranean Sea.
 Near to this mouth once stood the Roman city of Lunae for which the Lunigiana is named.
 Codiponte, which in the local dialect means "at the head of the bridge", was until the middle of the last century the only spot to ford the Aulella River.
 The village was a capital of this part of the Lunigiana because of its singular bridge and the Church of Codiponte was a key way-station for the piigrimage route to Rome from France, the via Francigena.
 There are several other lovely churches to visit before the road climbs past the Carpaneilli Pass to enter the mountainous region of Tuscany, the Garfagnana, and on down to Lucca and Rome beyond.